This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 Cross-border transfer restrictions

-Unless exemption requirements are met, a business operator disclosing personal data to a third party in a foreign country must obtain the individual’s prior consent.
-However, the consent requirement is exempted in the following cases:
+Unless certain exemptions apply, a business operator disclosing personal data to a third party in a foreign country must obtain the individual’s prior consent.
+However, consent is not required in the following cases:

-- transfer to a country that is designated by rules of the PPC as a foreign country having established a personal information protection system recognised as being subject to equivalent standards to those applicable in Japan with regard to the protection of an individual’s rights and interests (as of July 2021, only the European Union and the United Kingdom are designated as such);
+- transfer to a country that is designated by the PPC as having established a personal information protection system equivalent to Japan with regard to the protection of an individual’s rights and interests (as of July 2022, only the EU and the UK are designated as such);

 - the disclosing business operator and the recipient ensure that the recipient develops and implements arrangements through appropriate and reasonable measures for the handling of personal data to be performed consistently with the APPI obligations provisions.
 These measures may include: